Kobayashi2501/navier-stokes-global-regularity/README.md

 **Email**: dollops2501@icloud.com

 > 🧭 **Research Philosophy**
-> This project is offered as an open foundation for further refinement, formal proof, or numerical benchmarking.
+> This project is part of a broader effort to bridge topology, geometry, and analysis in solving hard PDEs.
-> Anyone is welcome to build upon this work — all insight and feedback are welcome.
+> All extensions, feedback, forks, and collaborations are warmly welcome.

 ---

 ## ⚖️ License

-MIT License — free to use, modify, and cite for academic and non-commercial purposes.
+MIT License — free to use, modify, or cite for academic and non-commercial purposes.

 👉 [日本語版 READMEはこちら](README_ja.md)